IchanP/L3-DateConverter/testrapport.md

 ### Expected

 An error message is displayed to the user telling them they cannot perform that operation as it is not an accepted date.

-// TODO these should really be automatic tests

-### TC3.1 Year 0 should never be accepted when converting from Gregorian (YYYY/MM/DD format)

-### Test Steps

-1. Select the Gregorian Calendar to convert from
-2. Select the Kõki Calendar to convert to
-3. In the input field type in "0/12/26"
-4. Press convert

-### Expected

-An error message is displayed to the user telling them they cannot perform that operation as it is not an accepted date.

-### TC3.2 Year 0 should never be accepted when converting from Gregorian (DD/MM/YYYY format)

-### Test Steps

-1. Select the Gregorian Calendar to convert from
-2. Select the Kõki Calendar to convert to
-3. In the input field type in "26/12/0"
-4. Press convert

-### Expected

-An error message is displayed to the user telling them they cannot perform that operation as it is not an accepted date.

-// TODO wait until the HTML is done